s4d3/PhraseTableCombination/README.md

-This repository describes two of our works in Phrase Table Combination Based on Symmetrization of Word Alignment for Low-Resource Languages
+This repository describes our works in a research paper: Phrase Table Combination Based on Symmetrization of Word Alignment for Low-Resource Languages

 ## The comparison of phrase translation parameters score from two phrase tables
 We construct an algorithm to compare phrase translation parameter scores from two phrase tables.